pjakobsen/tennis-docs/sandbox/serve.md

 serve.md
 ========

-Serve
+Serve with a feeling of an earlier and thorough wind up was relaxed and powerful, stay upright to initiate.
+Keep left hand involved.

+Convex or bowed arm at beginning  of serve and forehand is HUGE, but only if it's time right and not too late.
+Sine curve it Serve
 Setup, wrist breathe means big exhale,
 Toss higher.jump way into the court.
 Finish leaning over with counter balanced kick back.
 Get the wrist into it properly.